Brad Pitt as Lt. Aldo Raine, U.S. Army OSS officer and redneck leader of the “Inglourious Basterds”

 He also wears a different pair of brown trousers in this scene.
 These are dark brown pinstripe high-rise trousers with reverse pleats that, like the corduroys, he tucks into his boot tops.
 They have a large, baggy fit and a straight front fly.
 The side pockets are slanted, and the right rear pocket is jetted with a button to close.

-After these scenes, Aldo’s next appearance is at a Paris film premiere in a white dinner jacket and black tie.
-We’ll get to that outfit later.
+After these scenes, Aldo’s next appearance is at a Paris film premiere in a white dinner jacket.

 Go Big or Go Home